Patna, East Ayrshire: History

+Landmarks

 A secondary school, Doon Academy, is located in the nearby village of Dalmellington.

 Patna also has a small library and fitness gym and a community centre contained within the Patna Campus, a health centre, some shops, a football field, a bar “The Wheatsheaf Inn”, access to numerous country walks, an orange and masonic lodge and a golf club (although the golf course is now closed).
 The River Doon is popular with local anglers.
 There are two bridges within the village, used as vehicle and pedestrian crossing points over the River Doon.
 These bridges are known locally as the 'ol brig' and 'new brig'.

 The village was served until 1964 by Patna railway station.
 The platforms have been demolished and nothing remains of the station.